pasxn/gpu-programming/README.md

 # gpu-programming
-Experiments on programming GPUs in CUDA.
+Experiments on programming GPUs in CUDA and OpenCL!